Deer Creek 54th Annual Fiddlers' Convention Contest

 • Bands should introduce their piece of music and tell where it comes from.

-• NOTE: Bands may not win a Festival (either Gettysburg Bluegrass Festival or Common Ground on the Hill Roots Music & Arts Festival) performance more than once.
+• NOTE: Bands may not win a Festival (either Gettysburg Bluegrass Festival or Common Ground on the Hill Roots Music & Arts Festival) performance more than one time.
 First Place contestants from prior years will be eligible for cash prizes ONLY.

 JUDGING